-The Scheme is authorised to invest only in the Global Asset Trust (the GAT) or in bank deposits.
+The Scheme is authorised to invest only in the GAT or in bank deposits.
 The GAT is divided into separate unit funds representing various asset classes.

 Investment assets have been designated at fair value through profit or loss upon initial recognition.
 These are managed and their performance evaluated, on a fair value basis.
 This is consistent with the Scheme's documented investment strategy.
-The assets are investments in units in the GAT which, in turn, invest in equities, fixed interest and debt instruments.
+The assets are investments in units in the GAT which, in turn, invests in cash.